MicrobiologyETHZ/mbarq/docs/counting.md

     |---------|-----------|
     | ATGCATG | Barcode1  |

-- By default, will try to merge barcodes with edit distance of <= 2.
+- By default, will try to merge barcodes with an edit distance of <= 2.
 This can be changed with ``-e``.

 **Output Files**